abstractitptyltd/abstractit-puppet/README.md

 ####[Private] Class: **puppet::facts**
 #####*Description*

-  The `facts.pp` manifest is responsible for ensuring that `/etc/facter` and `/etc/facter/facts.d` are present on the local system.
+  The `puppet::facts` class is responsible for ensuring that `/etc/facter` and `/etc/facter/facts.d` are present on the local system.
 It is additionally responsible for populating `/etc/facter/facts.d/local.yaml` with the Key/Value pairs declared in `puppet::facts::custom_facts`

 #####*Parameters*
   * **custom_facts**: (*hash* Default: `undef`)